cgomeztames/snowflake-csv-project/README.md

 ## Orchestration with Airflow

 All components of the project are orchestrated using **Airflow**, deployed through the **Astro CLI**.

+It handles all table creation automatically.
+If you need to add a new data source, you **don’t need to modify the DAG**.
+Simply:

+1. Add the SQL file for creating the table in the [SQL code folder](include/sql).
+2. Add the corresponding Python function to populate the table in the [Python code folder](include/python_codes).

+The DAG will automatically detect and process the new source without any further changes.

 Below is the full DAG showing the workflow and all tasks involved:

 ![airflow dag](images/airflow_dag.png)